aheadlead/libcjstat/README.md

 The _jstat_ tool displays performance statistics for an instrumented HotSpot Java virtual machine (JVM).
-Java developers concern performance statistics when performance tuning or tracking memory leak problem. _jstat_ is easy-to-use when coping with single JVM.
-Because _jstat_ is a java program itself, cost highly when run a _jstat_, it is hard to track trousands of JVMs in the cluster.
+Java developers concern performance statistics when performance tuning or tracking memory leak problem.
+Tool _jstat_ from JDK is easy-to-use and useful when coping with single JVM.
+But _jstat_ is a java program itself, cost highly when raise a _jstat_, it is hard to track trousands of JVMs in the cluster.

-With _libcjstat_, you can collect the statistics without high cost, storing them in InfluxDB, visualizing them by Grafana.
+With _libcjstat_, you can build a JVM cluster monitor easily, collecting the statistics without high cost, storing them in InfluxDB, visualizing them by Grafana.

 Version: 0.1